cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 A few functions come to mind:

 - Getting data about `mainUser` and the followers of `mainUser`
+  - Converting this data from a Twitter user object to an object Cytoscape.js can use
 - Adding `mainUser` to the graph
   - Adding the followers of `mainUser` to the graph
   - Connecting `mainUser` and his or her followers
 - Go out a level and repeat, this time with the top three followers of `mainUser`

 A pattern emerges here; getting data about a user and her or his followers is done several times so we'll make that into a method.